Lac-Phe

-Lactoylphenylalanine, or Lac-Phe, is a metabolite generated by intense exercise.
-In mice, high levels of Lac-Phe in the blood cause a decrease of food intake.
+Lactoylphenylalanine, or Lac-Phe, is an N-lactoyl-amino acid metabolite produced by mammals and microorganisms.
+In humans, levels are increased by intense exercise and in the inborn error of metabolism phenylketonuria.
+In mice, high levels of Lac-Phe in the blood cause a decrease of food intake and in humans, its production has been shown to correlate with adipose tissue loss during an endurance exercise intervention.
 In mammals it is created from (S)-lactate and L-phenylalanine by the cytosol nonspecific dipeptidase (CNDP2) protein.
 It is classified as N-acyl-alpha-amino acid and pseudodipeptide.

-It has also been reported that as an additive N-L-lactoyl phenylalanine improves the taste of food, conferring an umami flavor.
-It is found naturally in significant amounts in some traditional Chinese fermented foods such as preserved pickles and soy sauce.
+It has also been reported that as an additive, N-L-lactoyl phenylalanine improves the taste of food, conferring an umami flavor.
+It is found naturally in significant amounts in some traditional Chinese fermented foods such as preserved pickles and soy sauce, and in Parmigiano-Reggiano cheese.
+Oral intake of Lac-Phe does not have anti-obesity effects in mice, though intraperitoneal injection does reduce food intake and weight gain.
+Activity dependent cell labeling indicates Lac-Phe activated neural populations in the hypothalamus and brainstem.